sbreitbart/to_bioinf/clean_data/README.md

 This folder contains vcfs that were originally created with the Stacks `populations` script and later filtered to keep only specific individuals.

-### human_pop_data

-This folder contains cleaned historical human population data for Toronto, Ontario, and Canada.
-Plotted in the "plot_human_population.Rmd" script.

 ### pop_maps